empira/PDFsharp/docs/BoilerplateText.md

 **Release notes**

+Note: Do not replicate information from the meta data (like "6.0.0" or "prerelease").

 PDFsharp:
-This is a preview version of PDFsharp 6.0.0 using .NET 6.
+This is a version of PDFsharp using .NET 6.
 The package ’PdfSharp’ can be used on any platform including Windows and Linux.
 The Target Framework is ’net6.0’.
 The packages ’PDFsharp-gdi’ and ’PDFsharp-wpf’ can be used under Windows only.
 The Target Framework is ’net6.0-windows’.
 We also publish packages that contain PDFsharp plus MigraDoc.